Docker containerized apps (for scientists)

 3 Opaque timeout error

-According to thaJeztah, the solution is to use Google DNS for Docker (or presumably some other non-awful DNS).
-You can set this by providing a JSON configuration in the preference panel (under daemon -> advanced), e.g.
+According to thaJeztah, the solution is to use Google DNS in Docker (or, presumably, some other non-awful DNS).
+We can set this by providing a JSON configuration in the Preferences panel (under daemon -> advanced), e.g.:

 4 Orchestrating